NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

 DeepStream Plugin Development Guide.

-Three configuration files are provided:
+10 configuration files are provided:
-   . config_dewarper.txt (default): tailors the 360 camera multi-surface use-case
-   . config_dewarper_perspective.txt: single-surface Perspective Projection
-use-case.
-To use this you should rename this file to config_dewarper.txt or change the application code (line 278) to have a different input file name.

-group.
+   . under fisheye config files 8 config files are provided.
+Each config files here projects a fisheye camera to the other types of projections availble.

 To change the number of surfaces in use change the property "num-batch-buffers".
 It should match the number of "surfaces" groups in the configuration file.
 So if you want two surfaces per buffer you should have "num-batch-buffers"=2 and two